6871/docker/README.md

 # Docker Image Build Library

-The following modules can be used to generate Docker images (or hierarchies thereof):
+These modules can be used to generate respective Docker images (or hierarchies thereof):

 - [ansible](images/ansible)